 How to Apply

+The 2021 AARC Award application period opens on February 15, 2021, and closes on April 30, 2021.
 Applicants must complete an online application form, upload several PDF documents, and submit the entire package by the established deadline.
-See the application instructions for details on the required documents and application deadline date.
+See the application instructions for details on the required documents and to access the online application system.
+ASHA will notify applicants in July and will disburse funding to awardees no later than mid-September, 2021.